Shocking ‘General Hospital’ Twist Regarding Brook Lynn Quartermaine Gets Tongues Wagging

 “Oh man.
 Is today Temp Brook Lynn’s final episode?
 It seems like it.
 Hope she gets a good gig elsewhere or they move some stuff around and find a spot for her here.
 I’ve gotten very attached, even when I’m mad at the character,” a viewer noted on Twitter.

-“I’m guessing this Brook Lynn is leaving so old Brook Lynn can return?” someone else speculated.
+“I’m guessing this Brook Lynn is leaving so old Brook Lynn can return?” someone else tweeted.

 The sneak peek for Tuesday’s episode of General Hospital showed that there would be plenty of juicy ground covered.
 However, neither Brook Lynn nor Valentin was in the clip.
 In fact, SheKnows Soaps doesn’t refer to either of them in any teasers for the rest of this week.